CrypTic1011/-HackIndia-Spark-6-2025-Enroll-X/README.md

 ## 🚀 Overview

 FactChain empowers users to submit, search, and validate facts in a decentralized way.
-Contributions are stored permanently using IPFS and Ceramic, semantically linked in a browsable knowledge graph, and made searchable with GPT-4 powered AI.
+Contributions are stored permanently using IPFS, semantically linked in a browsable knowledge graph, and made searchable with LLMs.

 Whether you're submitting a new fact, exploring interconnected concepts, or staking your reputation on truth—FactChain ensures credibility is transparent and community-owned.